numfocus/getting-started-with-open-source/CONTRIBUTING.md

 # How to contribute

 ### What should I know before getting started?
 First of all thanks for taking the time to contribute to our project.
+We are happy to welcome contributors and we really value the time and effort you take to work with us on this project.

 We have set this contribution guidelines to make it easier for you to get involved.
 If you have any questions please let us know by rising an [issue](https://github.com/numfocus/getting-started-with-open-source/issues).